How to Convert Celsius to Kelvin

 Understanding Celsius and Kelvin

-What is Celsius?
+What is a Degree Celsius?

-What is Kelvin?
+What is a Kelvin?

-Learn more about Kelvin on Wikipedia →
+Learn more about kelvin on Wikipedia →

 Key Conversion Points